cesaraustralia/DynamicGrids.jl/README.md

 method may be better on a machine with a lot of cores.

-Last, we can slightly rewrite these rules for GPU, as `rand` is not available within a GPU kernel.
+Last, we can slightly rewrite these rules for GPU, as `rand` is not available within a GPU kernel (it will be very soon).
 Instead we call `CUDA.rand!` on the entire parent array of the `:rand` grid, using a `SetGrid` rule:

 ```julia
 using CUDAKernels, CUDA